Amrish Ranjan Pandey: Education

+Career

-Amrish is a political leader, not just by passion but also by formal training.
-He has been an active participant at various Konrad Adenauer School for Young Politicians Programme (KASYP) established by Konrad Adenauer Foundation.
+Amrish has been an active participant at various Konrad Adenauer School for Young Politicians Programme (KASYP) established by Konrad Adenauer Foundation.
 He was first granted a fellowship by the foundation in 2013.
 Since then Amrish has attended several KASYP workshops.
 He was also called on to attend the Legislative Fellow Program by U.S. Department of State in 2016, wherein, Amrish worked with the office of the Speaker, Columbus, Ohio.
 Thereafter, he also attended the Professional Fellows Congress (Office of Citizen Exchanges), Washington D.C.
-As an alumnus of Konrad Adenauer Foundation, Amrish has represented India in various programs.
-A detailed list of the same is as follows: